wpendl99/.github/profile/javascript/string.md

 // OUTPUT: string literal2 text
 ```

+## Unicode support

 JavaScript supports Unicode by defining a string as a 16-bit unsigned integers that represents UTF-16 strings.
+Unicode support allows JavaScript to represent most languages spoken on the planet.
+This includes those that are read from right to left.
+However, are several important steps you must take in order to make your web application fully internationalized.
+This includes handling of currency, time, dates, iconography, units or measure, keyboard layouts, and respecting local customs.
+Read this [article on the W3C website](https://www.w3.org/standards/webdesign/i18n) to learn more about internationalization

 ## String functions